 As of January 1, 2019, partners of mothers who have just given birth are legally entitled to 1 workweek of paid leave (partnerverlof or geboorteverlof).
 It doesn't matter whether the partner works full-time or part-time.
 For example, if the partner works 5 days a week, 5 hours a day, they will get 25 hours of geboorteverlof.

 To have additional time with their new child, fathers and partners also have the option to take (usually unpaid) extra parental leave or (paid) holiday leave after the birth of their child.
-The amount and duration of this leave can vary greatly and should be discussed with the employer.
+Since July 1, 2020, partners of mothers can get an extra 5 weeks of aanvullend geboorteverlof.
+This is unpaid.